-And as for their names, I surely didn’t know those – nor could I find a list anywhere.
+And as for their names, I surely didn’t know those – nor could I find any list anywhere.

 Here in Australia, Defence has developed and maintains a Vale page for our fallen in Afghanistan.
-It’s a lovely tribute and I commend them for the effort.
+It’s a lovely tribute and a handy reference, and I commend them for the effort.

 But it only records and honours those who fell in or because of the Afghanistan war.

-In just the 14 years that CONTACT magazine has been running, there have been many more deaths in the line of duty on humanitarian missions, exercises and in training etc. These were (hopefully all) recorded in the pages of CONTACT – but that’s not an easily referencable archive like a single, central Vale page.
+In just the years that CONTACT magazine has been running (since 2004), there have been many more deaths in the line of duty on humanitarian missions, exercises and in training etc. These were (hopefully all) recorded somewhere in the pages of CONTACT – but that’s not an easily referencable archive like a single, central Vale page.

 Then there’s the far-too-many veteran suicides, which neither Defence nor the Department of Veterans’ Affairs even count – not even from a pure statistics point of view, let alone keep records of names.
 Were it not for the commendable efforts of various volunteer-run Facebook pages such as Australian Veterans’ Suicide Register it’s likely few outside the various bereaved family/friends/colleagues circles would even be aware there was an issue.